IC2MP

-The IC2MP (Institute of Chemistry of Poitiers : Materials and Natural Resources) is a multidisciplinary research institute of the University of Poitiers (France) and the CNRS.
+The IC2MP (Institute of Chemistry of Poitiers : Materials and Natural Resources) is a multidisciplinary French joint research unit of the University of Poitiers (France) and the CNRS.

-Présentation
+Laboratory

 The IC2MP is a research laboratory mainly in chemistry and geology.
 It was created on January 1, 2012, which fields of expertise include the study of materials (clay, catalysts,..), natural environments (waters, soils,..) and the reactions (natural or caused).
 The major application fields relate to catalysis, synthesis, decontamination, use of natural resources.

 The IC2MP was born from the merger of four laboratories of Poitiers University (SFA and ENSI Poitiers) and CNRS located on the university campus of Poitiers.